 Do red cars cost more to insure?
 Who said it first?
 That’s something we don’t know, but we can tell you that the rumor about car color affecting auto insurance rates is a big, fat myth.

 It’s easy to see why many drivers may assume this to be fact.
 After all, the logic seems reasonable.
 Certain car colors are conspicuous and bright and it would make sense that perhaps, those cars would either have higher or lower accident statistics than their neutral colored counterparts.

 Yet there’s no evidence that is true.
 Few studies have been done on the topic and those that have often lack worthwhile statistics.
 One study from 2007 in Australia suggested that white cars were 10% less risky than other colors.
 Yet, this one report used data from the years 1984-2004 and didn’t take place in the U.S. Few other studies have been done and to accurately measure data, researchers would also need to account for environment and weather conditions.

-In fact, they don’t know or care what it is when determining your premium rate.
+In fact, they don't care what it is when determining your car insurance quotes.
 They will ask for your vehicle VIN number, which states your car’s make, model, and engine type, but color is not a component of that.
 Because of this, the color of your vehicle can in no way directly affect your auto insurance premium.

 Here’s What Does Matter for Your Auto Insurance Premium:

 - Discount factors (marital status, anti-theft, good student, organization memberships, etc.)

 Your car insurance rate may increase if any of the factors listed above change.
 If you move to a high-risk area or are involved in multiple accidents or violations, then your premium will surge.
 It’s possible that having a very bright colored vehicle could make you stand out more to police officers if you are speeding or violating the law.
 That said, if you’re a safe driver, there’s no reason your vehicle’s color would affect your rate.
 The same factors will still be used to determine your premium.

 More: Insurance rates by car